 - b.
 All accessory structures and buildings associated with the golf course including fencing for a driving range (but not including cart paths, parking, shelters or the course itself), shall be a minimum of 200 feet from any adjacent property line or road right-of-way.
-Parking lots shall be properly screened and shall be a minimum of 200 feet from surrounding properties and public roads. - D. Houses of Worship.
+Parking lots shall be properly screened and shall be a minimum of 200 feet from surrounding properties and public roads. - F. Houses of Worship.
 The following conditions shall be met by any house of worship: - 1.
 Any house of worship with a parochial school on the same premises shall meet the conditional use standards for public and private day schools as stated herein. - 2.
 Parking lots shall be properly screened and shall meet the following requirements: - a.
-No parking lot shall be permitted in a front yard; however this shall not exclude drop off and pick up lanes. - b.
+No parking lot shall be permitted in a front yard; however, this shall not exclude drop off and pick up lanes. - b.
 Parking lots shall be setback from any side property line 50 feet and any rear property line 35 feet. - 3.
-The principal building shall be set back from any residential property line a minimum of $1\frac{1}{2}$ times the height of the main roof line, or the zoning district requirement, whichever is greater. - 4.
-Accessory residential buildings shall comply with the yard requirements for such uses in the respective zone.
+The principal building shall be set back from any residential property line a minimum of 11⁄2 times the height of the main roofline, or the zoning district requirement, whichever is greater. - 4.
+Accessory residential buildings shall comply with the yard requirements for such uses in the respective zone. - G. Public and Private Day Schools.
+The following conditions shall be met by any public or private day school: - 1.
+The minimum lot size shall be 4 acres. - 2.
+The minimum lot frontage shall be 200 feet. - 3.
+No building shall be located within 50 feet of a lot line. - 4.
+No school shall be located on a residential access street.